iSoftStoneGroup/EazyBuilder/README_EN.md

 #### Docker installation

 - Docker version: 1.13.0+

-- EazyBuilder image has been released to [Docker Hub](https://hub.docker.com/ "Docker Hub");
-  You can directly use the official image of EazyBuilder
+**Eazybuilder supports deployment package installation and docker installation.
+You can refer to the following steps to make your own image

 - Self-built mirrors